Log a quick overview of the latest changes, for your convinience

 I always like a challenge, so when I saw [simpleavr]s vusbtiny programmer, I started to wonder how small I could make an AVR programmer.
 All in all I’m pretty pleased with the result.

 The schematic is almost the same as the original one.
-I only added a LED an resistor to indicate a proper power supply.
+I’ve only added a LED and a resistor to indicate a proper power supply.

 (more…)